Continuous-variable quantum communication: CV quantum communication beyond QKD

-A CV-QSDC protocol based on Gaussian mapping of the classical data, encoded in the quadratures of TMSV states shared between Alice and Bob, was proposed and analyzed in~\cite{Cao2021}, building upon the previous theoretical works~\cite{Chai2019,Srikara2020}.
-In this scheme, Alice prepares a TMSV state, randomly measures the quadratures of one of the modes, communicates the respective time slots and measurement outcomes to Bob, and sends both modes to Bob.
+A CV-QSDC protocol based on Gaussian mapping of the classical data encoded in the quadratures of TMSV states shared between Alice and Bob was proposed and analyzed by~\cite{Cao2021} who built upon previous theoretical works~\cite{Chai2019,Srikara2020}.
+In this scheme Alice prepares a TMSV state, randomly measures the quadratures of one of the modes, communicates the time slots and measurement outcomes to Bob, and sends both modes to Bob.
 Bob performs the same measurements on the other mode and verifies the nonseparability of the obtained TMSV.
-The trusted parties check the error rate between their data sets to be below a pre-agreed threshold and proceed to the Gaussian mapping stage once the condition is fulfilled.
-The secret message is divided into blocks and mapped onto a sequence of Gaussian random values, $G_1$.
+The trusted parties check the error rate between their datasets to be below a pre-agreed-upon threshold and proceed to the Gaussian mapping stage once the condition is fulfilled.
+The secret message is divided into blocks and mapped onto a sequence of Gaussian random values $G_1$.
 The values are used to modulate one of the quadrature observables of Alice's mode, another Gaussian sequence $G_2$ is used to modulate the complementary quadrature and the modulated mode is sent to Bob.
 Alice also classically communicates the sequence $G_2$ to Bob, who couples the modulated mode with the residual mode of TMSV and measures either of the quadratures on the two output modes.
 After that, the trusted parties perform the parameter estimation based on Bob using the measurement outcomes of the quadrature to which the sequence $G_2$ was encoded with the $G_2$ received from Alice.
-Alice and Bob perform the error correction on the data sequence $G_1$ (as modulated by Alice, and its version obtained by Bob after the channel).
-Finally, the trusted parties perform privacy amplification to eliminate the information introduced by the Gaussian mapping (which has to be optimized to account for the non-uniformity of the messages) as well as the information leaked from the quantum channel.
-The security of the scheme is analyzed against collective attacks following the techniques for Gaussian CV-QKD, strictly assuming that the second mode of TMSV, which is used by Bob in the detection stage, is not accessible to an eavesdropper (while being transmitted through the same quantum channel).
+Alice and Bob perform the error correction on the data sequence $G_1$ (as modulated by Alice), and the version of it obtained by Bob after the channel.
+Finally, the trusted parties perform privacy amplification to eliminate the information introduced by the Gaussian mapping (which has to be optimized to account for the nonuniformity of the messages), as well as the information leaked from the quantum channel.
+The security of the scheme is analyzed against collective attacks following the techniques for Gaussian CV QKD, strictly assuming that the second mode of TMSV, which is used by Bob in the detection stage, is not accessible to an eavesdropper (while being transmitted through the same quantum channel).